Aditya Roy/AI-Generated Image

 Summary: What can a humble Rs 2,000 SIP really achieve?
 In this story, a casual dinner sparks a powerful lesson in the magic of starting small.
-Backed by numbers, nudges and real conversations, the article demystifies how consistency—more than capital—builds long-term wealth.
-For anyone unsure whether a tiny SIP is even worth it, this one’s a must-read.
+Backed by numbers, nudges, and real conversations, the article demystifies how consistency matters more than capital in building long-term wealth.
+For anyone wondering if their tiny SIP can make a difference, this is a must-read.

 It started over dinner with an old college junior.